User Fees are in effect - Recyclables are free...

 Composting conserves water, reduces reliance on fertilizers and helps you grow healthier plants.
 With little expense and effort, you can compost most food waste, yard waste, and paper waste.
 Small quantities of yard waste are accepted at some transfer stations in Cattaraugus County.
 Ask attendant for a composting brochure.

-Effective January 1st, 2021, the fee for CRT and LCD disposal is $15.00 each.
+Effective January 1st, 2023, there is no longer a fee for CRT and LCD disposal.
 You can visit the User Fee Tickets page to review the fee schedule.
 NYS Environmental Conservation Law of New York, Article 27, TITLE 26 includes cathode ray tubes (CRT), computers, computer peripherals, small electronic equipment, and small scale servers or televisions (CRT or LCD) as covered equipment.

 Small electronic equipment includes: